 Less restrictive visa rules apply to employees seconded from a foreign corporate entity to another related entity located in France for the purpose of carrying out a service (assigned employees).
-The employer is required to pay a special contribution, the amount of which depends on the duration of the assignment and the employee's salary.
+After several legislative back-and-forths, the employer will soon be required to pay a special contribution only when it is in breach of the legislation on secondment.